 We have positions for VETS and VET NURSES in the following confirmed places and dates:

-Timing: August/Sept 2017; Year round, subject to vacancies
+Timing: Sept/October 2017; Year round, subject to vacancies

 MAKE AN ENQUIRY HERE to register your interest

-VBB is also accepting applications from volunteers for other VetMatch locations in CAMBODIA and the PACIFIC ISLANDS - please APPLY HERE and we will help fulfill your preferences for volunteering on some exciting projects.
+VBB is also accepting applications from volunteers for other VetMatch locations in the PACIFIC ISLANDS for 2018 - please APPLY HERE and we will help fulfill your preferences for volunteering on some exciting projects.

-The cost of applying and processing is via VBB VetMatch Volunteer Membership which is AUD$140 per year, during which you can apply as many times as you wish.
-You will be redirected to the membership page after submitting your VetMatch application.
-The form also has our terms and conditions included.
+The cost of applying and processing is via VBB VetMatch Volunteer Membership which is AUD$140 per year, during which time you can apply as many times as you wish.
+The application form also has our terms and conditions included.

 OTHER VOLUNTEERING OPPORTUNITIES with Vets Beyond Borders